 The Brissago Islands are one of Ticino’s most magical places - a small subtropical paradise on Lake Maggiore that is easily accessible by boat.
 Thanks to their location, the islands benefit from a particularly mild climate that has facilitated the growth of unique vegetation.
 Recalling enchanted atmospheres, the landscape is covered in rare majestic trees, luxuriant shrubs, ferns and scented flowers.
-Over 1,600 species of plants from the Mediterranean region, Asia, Africa, the Americas and Oceania populate the park.
+About 2,000 species of plants from the Mediterranean region, Asia, Africa, the Americas and Oceania populate the park.

 The Island to visit is the Isola Grande (Big Island), also known as San Pancrazio.
 Particularly striking are the areas with the Roman baths, the panoramic viewpoint at the extremity of the island, the thick reed grove and the small beach.
 The excursion allows visitors to walk through typical habitats from the Australian, Asian and African continents and, not to be missed, the section reserved for Mediterranean vegetation.
 Also in the park are species typical of the Insubrica region that have been planted or have grown naturally.
-The park covers a surface of 25,000 square meters and is home to over 1,600 species of flora, often unique in Switzerland.
+The park covers a surface of 25,000 square meters and is home to 2,000 species of flora, often unique in Switzerland.

 The smaller of the islands called Isola di Sant’Apollinare o Isola dei conigli (Saint Appollinare Island or Rabbits’ Island) is not open to the public.
 It presents native vegetation and conserves the ruins of an ancient church.